Quantum scarred eigenstates in a Rydberg atom chain: entanglement, breakdown of thermalization, and stability to perturbations: Acknowledgments

 \section{Acknowledgments}

-We thank Paul Fendley, Misha Lukin, Hannes Pichler, Harry Levine, and Wen Wei Ho for illuminating discussions.
+We thank Paul Fendley, Misha Lukin, Hannes Pichler, Marcos Rigol, Harry Levine, and Wen Wei Ho for illuminating discussions.
 C.J.T. and Z.P. acknowledge support by EPSRC grants EP/P009409/1 and EP/M50807X/1, and the Royal Society Research Grant RG160635.
 D.A. acknowledges support by the Swiss National Science Foundation.
+A.M. and M.S. acknowledge support provided by J. Kiss and A. Schl\"ogl from the HPC Scientific Service Unit of IST Austria.
 Statement of compliance with EPSRC policy framework on research data: This publication is theoretical work that does not require supporting research data.